On the Convergence of Multicalibration Gradient Boosting: Numerical Results

 \section{Numerical Results}

 In this section, we provide empirical validation for the theoretical claims presented in Section~\ref{sec:main}.
-Since our main contribution is the convergence analysis of the multicalibration gradient boosting dynamics, our experiments focus on verifying these rates and generalization properties on real-world data.
-Specifically, we aim to answer the following research questions:
+Since our main contribution is the convergence analysis of the multicalibration gradient boosting dynamics, our experiments focus on verifying these rates on real-world data.
+Specifically, we aim to validate the convergence of the gap between successive predictions, and the convergence of the empirical multicalibration error under different rescaling strategies.

-\begin{itemize} \item \textbf{RQ1 - Convergence with Unit Weights:} Does the gap between successive predictions converge to zero, and does the empirical rate align with the theoretical bounds?

-\item \textbf{RQ2 - Convergence with Rescaling Strategies:} Do the Relaxed and Adaptive rescaling strategies maintain the monotonicity of the loss and ensure asymptotic multicalibration?